Fans speculate Taylor Swift’s Reputation-inspired Grammys look includes Easter egg

 Taylor Swift has arrived on the 2024 Grammys red carpet in a Reputation-inspired white gown and a possible Easter egg accessory.

-On Sunday 4 February, Swift arrived on the red carpet outside of the Crypto.com Arena in Los Angeles, California, with an entourage that included Lana Del Ray.
+On Sunday 4 February, Swift arrived on the red carpet outside of the Crypto.com Arena in Los Angeles, California, with an entourage that included Lana Del Rey.

 For the awards ceremony, Swift, who is nominated for Album of the Year for Midnights, wore a white strapless Schiaparelli gown with a long train and a lace-up corset design up the back.
 She paired the gown with black opera-length gloves, black heels, her signature red lip and multiple necklaces.